 You may or may not know that coffee is the second most consumed beverage in the world after water.
 Coffee is also among the world’s most valuable traded goods after pretorium.
 With such high-demand globally and with prices reaching all-time highs it’s no surprise that farms are trying to cut corners and make more profit for each harvest.

-Unfortunately, most coffee beans we consume are grown using chemicals as pesticides, insecticides, herbicides, and fungicides.
-All of which, have been linked with cancer and have been shown to be potentially damaging the reproductive and nervous system; scary stuff.
+Unfortunately, most coffee beans we consume are grown using chemicals like pesticides, insecticides, herbicides, and fungicides.
+All of which, have been linked with cancer (1) and have been shown to be potentially damaging the reproductive and nervous system; scary stuff.

 Commercially large-scale grown coffee is already one of the world’s most heavily sprayed crops.
 But the use of pesticides isn’t solely limited to grown coffee the further processing from the ground to the bag can also involve some nasty chemicals.

 The good news is that change is coming.